 Section I Membership in this organization shall be open to all who are interested in its purpose.

-Section II The categories of membership shall be: Individual, Family, Honorary, Senior and Life Member.
+Section II The categories of membership shall be: Student, Individual, Family, Honorary, Senior and Life Member.

 Section III Each membership will be entitled to one vote.
 Honorary memberships will be non-voting.